 Another disturbing pattern that has emerged in lawsuits is the allegation that the church’s internal records show a history of transferring abusers to new congregations or leadership positions without warning new communities of the person’s past.

-- Moving the Abuser: Lawsuits claim that when an abuse allegation was reported, instead of removing the abuser from a position of trust or reporting them to the police, the church sometimes moved them to a new ward or stake.
-This allegedly allowed the abuser to continue having access to vulnerable individuals, potentially leading to more victims.
+- Moving the Abuser: Lawsuits claim that when an abuse allegation was reported, instead of removing the abuser from a position of trust or reporting them to the police or local law enforcement, the church sometimes moved them to a new ward or stake.
+This allegedly allowed the abuser to continue having access to vulnerable individuals, including LDS church members, potentially leading to more victims.
+The failure to involve local law enforcement often resulted in a lack of accountability and further risk to the community.

 Finding Your Voice: The Path to Justice

-For adult survivors, the path to healing is often a long and difficult one.
+For adult survivors who have experienced sexual abuse, the path to healing is often a long and difficult one.
 Many have suppressed their memories for years, only to have them resurface later in life.
 The trauma, shame, and fear that once silenced them can be overwhelming.
 Yet, a growing number of survivors are finding the courage to speak out and hold the institution accountable.

 The Power of “Look-Back” Laws